Jaime-alv/web_check/README.md

   `https://postal.fsc.ccoo.es/Inicio #divMainContent`

-- 'Modify url': If you need to change an url css selector, you can do it from here.
+- **Modify url**: If you need to change an url css selector, you can do it from here.
 Enter a new css selector, or leave it empty for capturing the whole site, and hit _submit_.
-- 'Delete url': Two options for deleting.
+- **Delete url**: Two options for deleting.
 Check one, or several, urls and hit _delete_. _Delete all_ will delete all urls stored.

 At the **Options**' menu, it's possible to reset the url_list.txt if, for some reason, the file can't be read with 'reset url'.
 'Create batch file' will let automate the script, for faster use.